Today’s Top 9 Spa Software for Estheticians

 Trial

-Rosy is an intuitive med spa software platform that simplifies scheduling, client records, and billing.
+Rosy Salon Software is an intuitive salon and spa software platform that simplifies scheduling, client records, and billing.
 It's designed for easy adoption, giving teams more time to focus on treatments while keeping operations organized and HIPAA-compliant.
+Larger multi-location businesses or salons that rely on highly customized workflows may find that its feature set doesn’t offer the same level of flexibility or scalability they need.

 Overall Score